Elicon-IL/EDA-Tools/README.md

 ###Replace Library Gates
 - You supply the old gate, new gate, and specify how ports should be replaced.
+- The definitions of the new and old gates must comply with the following format: Gate_Name SPACE Input1_Name SPACE … Output1_Name
 - The manipulation will replace the old gate with the new gate, and will do all the rewiring.

 Replace Library Gates Example -